Information on this page generally applies to students who are interested in taking first year physics & astronomy courses.

 Advanced Placement and Transfer Credit

-- If you received sufficiently high grades in Advanced Placement Physics 2, or International Baccalaureate Certificate Physics HL, or British-patterned A-level Physics, you may receive exemption from or credit for PHYS 101.
-If you are uncertain about advanced placement credit, you can register for PHYS 101 to ensure a seat, and drop it later.
-If you plan to get a UBC physics or astronomy degree, we recommend that you take PHYS 107 or 117.
+- If you received sufficiently high grades in Advanced Placement Physics 2, or International Baccalaureate Certificate Physics HL, or British-patterned A-level Physics, you may receive exemption from or credit for PHYS 131 lecture-only course.
+However, this does not include the lab component formerly included in PHYS 101 (now PHYS 131); Lab credits are now separate courses: PHYS 119 is offered in Term 1 and Term 2 (and Summer), and Enriched follow-up lab PHYS 129 is offered in Term 2.
+If you are uncertain about advanced placement credit, you can register for PHYS 131 to ensure a seat, and drop it later.
+If you plan to get a UBC physics or astronomy degree, we recommend that you take PHYS 106 or 117.

-- If you received sufficiently high grades in AP Physics C, you may receive credit for PHYS 117 or 118., However if you plan to get a UBC physics or astronomy degree, we recommend that you contact the First Year Physics Advisor about taking PHYS 107, 108, and 109 explicitly.
+- If you received sufficiently high grades in AP Physics C, you may receive credit for PHYS 117 or 118.
+However if you plan to get a UBC physics or astronomy degree, we recommend that you contact the First Year Physics Advisor about taking PHYS 106, PHYS 108, PHYS 119 lab and PHYS 129 labs.

 - Transfer students should check their transfer credits at Student Service Centre (SSC).
 Algebra-based Physics courses do not usually qualify.
-Lecture-only courses do not qualify for PHYS 101, 102, or 107 credit unless separate lab courses were also taken (because those UBC courses have lab components)., However if you took a calculus-based lecture-only course that transfers as "PHYS 1st," you may be able to upgrade the credit to the new lecture-only PHYS 117 or 118 courses or receive exemptions from them (see Registration FAQ for instructions)
+Lecture-only courses qualify for PHYS 131 (formerly PHYS 101+lab), however, PHYS 131 includes a tutorial component, not a lab component: lab components for 1st Year are the PHYS 119 lab, or PHYS 129 Enriched lab.
+If you took a calculus-based lecture-only course that transfers as "PHYS 1st," you may be able to upgrade the credit to the new lecture-only PHYS 117 or 118 courses or receive exemptions from them (see Registration FAQ for instructions).
+PHYS 131 (formerly PHYS 101) is a lecture+tutorial course designed for life science students.

-- If you are taking high school Physics 12 or a college physics equivalent during the summer before starting at UBC, you may still wish to register for PHYS 100 to reserve a seat, then drop it after you receive the credit., You can also contact Dr. Evert Koster at firstname.lastname@example.org about conditional manual registration in PHYS 101, or the Undergraduate Program Coordinator at email@example.com about conditional manual registration in other courses.
-Include your name, student number, which course you are taking, where you are taking it, your assigned UBC registration day and time, and the UBC physics course (with specific LEC/LAB/TUT sections) you wish to register for., Documentation of successful completion must be provided before UBC classes begin in September or January, or you will be de-registered.
+- If you are taking high school Physics 12 or a college physics equivalent during the summer before starting at UBC, you may still wish to register for PHYS 100 to reserve a seat, then drop it after you receive the credit.
+Please contact the Undergraduate Program Coordinator at email@example.com about conditional manual registration.
+Include your name, student number, which course you are taking, where you are taking it, your assigned UBC registration day and time, and the UBC physics course (with specific LEC/LAB/TUT sections) for which you wish to register.
+Documentation of successful completion must be provided before UBC classes begin in September or January, or you will be de-registered.

 Return to the top